Hotels and resorts are a big deal in Las Vegas. There’s always a new hotel being built, and plenty of competition between the old mainstays.

 Amenities: In addition to those listed above, comfort beds, excellent concierge service, a 120,000-square-foot casino, the Canyon Ranch SpaClub, an onsite Barneys New York, the Aquatic Club pool experience, plus an additional five-acre pool and garden deck.

 Mandalay Bay offers the complete Las Vegas resort experience in style and comfort.
 Its 3,211 spacious rooms, done in clean lines, are splashed with color and art.
 Staffers are genuine, creating a refined but fun stay.
 This resort spans 120 acres, so there’s a lot here: a huge casino, big-name entertainment venues, rockin’ nightlife, award-winning restaurants, plenty of shopping, and Mandalay Bay Beach, a tropical-themed pool with cabanas and real sand.
 There’s also the Shark Reef Aquarium, with more than 2,000 deep-sea creatures to see.
+All of this also makes it one of the most kid-friendly hotels in Las Vegas.

 Amenities: In addition to those listed above, large in-room TVs, in-room Jacuzzi tubs, Spa Mandalay, fitness center, swimming pools, room service, free Wi-Fi, business center, kid-friendly policies, dry cleaning services, and concierge services.